Tadasana: Mountain Pose

 *Root down through your toes: spread them wide, and push down through your big toe and pinky.

 *Move two thirds of your weight into your heals and energetically pull your feet apart (not actually moving them).

 *Contract your calf muscles and quadriceps, or thighs.
 Squeeze right beneath your bottom.

 *Engage your pelvic floor, or mula bhanda (root lock).
-Pull your belly inward toward your spine, feeling into your abdominals and core.

 *Lengthen your spine and roll your shoulders down and back, away from your ears.

 *Lengthen through your neck, and be tall through your crown.